jmfederico/piwik-docker/README.md

 ## Backing up the Database?

   If your Matomo data is mission-critical, you should backup the database.
-To do so deploy your containers with the following commands:
+To do so, create a link named `docker-compose.override.yml` pointing to `docker-compose.db-backup.yml`, this will deploy two more containers that will regularly backup your database.
+Make sure you copy those files on a remote location.

   ```
   cd /srv/Docker
+  ln -s docker-compose.db-backup.yml docker-compose.override.yml
-  docker-compose -f docker-compose.yml -f docker-compose.db-backup.yml build
+  docker-compose build
-  docker-compose -f docker-compose.yml -f docker-compose.db-backup.yml up -d
+  docker-compose up -d
   ```

 ## Questions:
 - Why /srv/mtm?

-  So that I don't accidentally override any file in /srv/matomo by unzipping matomo.zip by mistake.
+  So that I don't accidentally override any files by unzipping matomo.zip by mistake.

 - Why Caddy?